timcdlucas/translucent_interpretable_ML_review/translucent_plan.md

   - examine correlation structure (variable level)
-     - preprocess, thinning, independent contrasts. [@garland1992procedures]
+   - why?
+        - control Vs use in prediction
+        - shared power
+        - regularised categorical

+     - fit phylogeny a priori model. this is the standard.
-     - mixed effect model. easy for reg regression or stat non parametric [@ diggle1998model, @bolker2009generalized] more work elsewhere.
+     - mixed effect model. easy for reg regression or stat non parametric [@ diggle1998model, @bolker2009generalized] more work elsewhere. not widely implemented else where but some work [@hajj].
-     - build correlation in as covariate. t-1, distance to data. [@hengl2018random]

-      - new approach, fit model then mixed effects. [@bhatt2017improved]
+     just add as covariate is difficult.
+       - sometimes works

-     - random effects are under studied
+            - random slopes are regularised interactions. dealt with fairly natively by RF.
         - mean zero
         - unseen values
-     - control Vs use in prediction
          - shared power

-     - feature engineering (eg t-1 value)
-     - stacked generalisation
-     - priors
-     - random slopes are regularised interactions. dealt with fairly natively by RF.
+        - preprocess, thinning, independent contrasts. [@garland1992procedures]
+     - build correlation in as covariate. t-1, distance to data. [@hengl2018random]

-     - RF on distance to points could be applied to phylogeny.
+     - new approach 1.
+RF on distance to points could be applied to phylogeny.

+      - new approach 2, fit model then mixed effects. [@bhatt2017improved]

   - understand individual points
     - lime [@lime, @ribeiro2016should]